emontzkajnl/plugins/advanced-ads/readme.txt

 * use shortcodes to place ads manually
 * show ads in the sidebar and in widgets
 * disable all ads on specific pages
-* display a customizable ad label, e.g., “Advertisements”, above each banner ad
+* display a customizable ad label, e.g., “Advertisements” above each banner ad
 * display multiple ads in ad grids ([Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-pro-5))

 = Display Conditions =